collective/collective.z3cform.datagridfield/README.txt

         self.widgets['table'].allow_insert = False # Enable/Disable the insert button on the right
         self.widgets['table'].allow_delete = False # Enable/Disable the delete button on the right
         self.widgets['table'].auto_append = False  # Enable/Disable the auto-append feature

+The widget contains an attribute 'columns' which is manipulated to hide column titles.

 Manipulating the Sub-form
 -------------------------